- Instructions for Form 4626 - Introductory Material

 Enter any adjustments to defer items of income in connection with mortgage servicing contracts so that they are not included in AFSI prior to being included in income for federal income tax purposes.

 Enter adjustments needed to adjust AFSI to disregard any income, cost, or expense that would otherwise be included on the AFS in connection with any covered benefit plan.
 Enter adjustments required to increase AFSI by any covered benefit plan income and to reduce AFSI by any covered benefit plan deductions, as allowed under the applicable provision of the Internal Revenue Code.
-See section 56A(c)(11)(A)(i) — (iii).
+See sections 56A(c)(11)(A)(i)–(iii).

 Line 2m.
 Tax-exempt entities.

-Enter adjustments to AFSI so that only items from the corporation’s unrelated trade or business activities and its section 514 debt financed unrelated business taxable income are included in AFSI.
+Enter adjustments to AFSI so that only items from the corporation’s unrelated trade or business activities (as defined in section 513), subject to the modifications to unrelated business taxable income described in section 512(b) are included in AFSI.
+The adjustments to AFSI include any unrelated debt-financed income determined under section 514.

 Line 2n.
 Depreciation.

-Enter an adjustment which is the difference between the section 167 depreciation deductions on section 168 property and the depreciation expense included in the corporation’s AFS for such property.
-The adjustment is negative if the section 167 depreciation deductions on section 168 property exceeds the depreciation expense included in the corporation's AFS for such property.
-The adjustment is positive if the depreciation expense included in the corporation's AFS for section 168 property exceeds the section 167 depreciation deductions on such property.
-Also enter any additional adjustments made under Notice 2023-7, section 4 (as modified by Notice 2023-64, section 9), and Notice 2023-64, section 9, including those to account for the disposition of property.
+Enter an adjustment which is the difference between the section 167 depreciation deductions on section 168 property allowed in calculating taxable income for the tax year and the book expense, depreciation expense, or other cost recovery expense included in the CAMT entity’s AFS for such property.
+The adjustment is negative if the section 167 depreciation deductions on section 168 property exceed the book expense, depreciation expense, or other cost recovery expense included in the CAMT entity's AFS for such property.
+The adjustment is positive if the book expense, depreciation expense, or other cost recovery expense included in the CAMT entity's AFS for section 168 property exceeds the section 167 depreciation deductions on such property.
+Also enter any additional adjustments, including those to account for the disposition of property.
 See Interim Guidance, earlier.

 Line 2o.
 Qualified wireless spectrum.

-Enter an adjustment which is the difference between the qualified wireless spectrum section 197 amortization allowed in calculating taxable income and the related amortization expense included in the corporation’s AFS.
-The adjustment is negative if the section 197 amortization deductions on qualified wireless spectrum exceeds the related amortization expense included in the corporation's AFS for such property.
-The adjustment is positive if the amortization expense included in the corporation's AFS for qualified wireless spectrum property exceeds the section 197 amortization deductions on such property.
-Also enter any additional adjustments made under Notice 2023-64, section 10, including those to account for the disposition of property.
+Enter an adjustment which is the difference between the qualified wireless spectrum section 197 amortization allowed in calculating taxable income for the tax year and the book expense, amortization expense, or other cost recovery expense included in the CAMT entity’s AFS for such property.
+The adjustment is negative if the section 197 amortization deductions on qualified wireless spectrum exceeds the related book expense, amortization expense, or other cost recovery expense included in the CAMT entity's AFS for such property.
+The adjustment is positive if the book expense, amortization expense, or other cost recovery expense included in the CAMT entity's AFS for qualified wireless spectrum property exceeds the section 197 amortization deductions on such property.
+Also enter any additional adjustments, including those to account for the disposition of property.
 See Interim Guidance, earlier.

 Line 2p.
 Covered transactions.

-If the corporation is relying on the guidance in Notice 2023-7, section 3, regarding covered transactions, enter any AFSI adjustments that result from the application of such guidance.
+If the corporation is relying on interim guidance, regarding covered transactions, enter any AFSI adjustments that result from the application of such guidance.

 Line 2q.
 Adjustments related to bankruptcy and insolvency.

-If the corporation is relying on the guidance in Notice 2023-7, section 3, regarding bankrupt or insolvent corporations, enter any AFSI adjustments that result from the application of such guidance.
+If the corporation is relying on interim guidance regarding bankrupt or insolvent corporations, enter any AFSI adjustments that result from the application of such guidance.

 Line 2r.
 Certain insurance company adjustments.

-If the corporation is relying on the guidance in Notice 2023-20 regarding certain insurance company adjustments and other industry specific adjustments, enter any AFSI adjustments that result from the application of such guidance.
+If the corporation is relying on interim guidance regarding certain insurance company adjustments and other industry-specific adjustments, enter any AFSI adjustments that result from the application of such guidance.

 Lines 2s through 2u.